RitreshGirdhar/Object-recognition-web-application/README.md

 # Object-recongization-rest-api
-Rest based Api for object Recognition similar to AWS Rekognization.
+WebApplication for object detection and recognition similar to AWS Rekognization.

 ## Idea is to build python based docker image which will expose Rest api to upload image and will give list of objects detected with new image.